The Cars for Neighbors

 Q. How do I determine my tax donation amount?

 A. Cars for Neighbors is required to provide written notification of the disposition of the vehicle within 30 days.
-You will receive a 1098c form from Cars for Neighbors to claim the deduction.
-Your tax donation is either the sale amount or the fair market value if the car was given to a needy individual.
-See our guidelines.
+You can request a 1098c form from Cars for Neighbors to claim the deduction.
+Your tax donation is the sale amount.

 Q. What tax forms will I need if my vehicle is worth more than $5000?